trungvose/jira-clone-angular/README.md

 According to waka time report, I have spent about 45 hours working on this project.
 Which is equivalent to watch the [whole Stranger Things series twice][stranger].

-I enjoyed working on this project.
+I really enjoyed working on this project.
 The interactive kanban board took me sometimes, it is challenging but exciting at the same time.

 [stranger]: [https://www.bingeclock.com/s/stranger-things/]